Samourai-Wallet/samourai-dojo/doc/POST_auth_refresh.md

 # Refresh the access token

 Request a new access token from the backend.
-A valid refresh token must be passed as an argument or through the `Authorization` HTTP header (with the `Bearer` scheme).

 ```
 POST /auth/refresh
 ```

+The Refresh Token must be passed in the body of the request as an url encoded argument or through the `Authorization` HTTP header (with the `Bearer` scheme).

 ## Parameters
 * **rt** - `string` - A valid refresh token